What Kind Of Soil Does Blue Spruce Like?

 Sandy soil

 Blue spruce may not grow well in sandy soil.
 The problem is that sandy soil does not hold water well and is very poor in nutrients.
-So if you have this type of soil you need to improve it.
+So, if you have this soil type, you need to improve it.

 Sandy soil can be improved with the same organic matter.
 In this case, compost is better suited.
 Just add 1-2 buckets to the planting hole.